LukasSteindl/BusinessTravelOptimizer/README.md

 <li>
 You also need a Bing-Maps-API-Key:<br>
 https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key <br>
-It has to be entered in the settings1.settings file in the Geocoding Project.
+It has to be entered in the settings1.settings file in the Geocoding-project.
 (And maybe also in the app.config file in the Geocoding Project)</li>
 </ul>

 Compile it!
 (There is no compiled version available on the internet, so you need to build it on your own machine atm.)